ShrSinha/REST-APIs-with-Python/README.md

 # REST-APIs-with-Python

 **Store REST API** using Flask (with extensions Flask-Smorest, Flask-JWT-Extended, and Flask-SQLAlchemy ) and Docker.
+The API is production quality and has a straighforward documentation.

 ## API Documentation